Madonna Sebastian: Career

+Debut and other language ventures (2015-2018)

 Madonna Sebastian has sung tracks for composers like Deepak Dev and Gopi Sunder.
-Her participation in Malayalam musical program Music Mojo, After seeing her host a program for Surya TV, director Alphonse Putharen called her to audition for his romantic film Premam.
+Her participation in Malayalam musical program Music Mojo, After seeing her host a program for Surya TV, director Alphonse Putharen called her to audition for his romantic film Premam (2015).
 Even though she was not interested in acting, she auditioned and was considered for the role of Mary.
 However, on her insistence that she related more with Celine, Mary's role was given to Anupama Parameswaran.

 After Premam, she then made her Tamil debut opposite Vijay Sethupathi in Kadhalum Kadandhu Pogum (2016), the film makes mixed to positive reviews from critics, and became an average hit at box office.
 Her second Malayalam movie was King Liar (2016), in which she starred opposite Dileep.
 The film received mixed reviews and became a moderate success.
-Then Sebastian reprised her role for the Telugu remake of Premam with Naga Chaitanya and Shruti Hassan replacing Nivin Pauly and Sai Pallavi, respectively, and marking her debut in Telugu cinema. though the film was an average success.
+Then Madonna reprised her role for the Telugu remake of Premam (2016), with Naga Chaitanya and Shruti Hassan replacing Nivin Pauly and Sai Pallavi, respectively, and marking her debut in Telugu cinema.
+The film received mixed reviews, though becomes an average success.

-In 2017, Sebastian has also paired up with Vijay Sethupathi again after her Tamil debut with him in the Tamil film Kavan directed by K. V. Anand. the film makes mixed to highly positive reviews from critics.
+In 2017, Madonna Sebastian has also paired up with Sethupathi again after her Tamil debut with him in the Tamil film Kavan directed by K. V. Anand. the film makes mixed to highly positive reviews from critics.
 Then she appeared in Dhanush's directorial debut Power Paandi where she played the role of "Young Poonthendral".
 Both the films were commercially successful at Box office.

-In 2018, Sebastian's first release is a Tamil movie Junga, she landed in an extended cameo appearance in the film, opposite Vijay Sethupathi, marking collaboration with him for the third time, directed by Gokul.
+In 2018, Madonna Sebastian's first release is a Tamil movie Junga, she landed in an extended cameo appearance in the film, opposite Vijay Sethupathi, marking collaboration with him for the third time, directed by Gokul.
 Her second release is a Malayalam film Iblis, opposite Asif Ali directed by Rohit VS. the film was a commercial success.